Mali Islamists destroy holy Timbuktu sites

 Tandina and other witnesses said Ansar Dine had already destroyed the mausoleums of three local saints - Sidi Mahmoud, Sidi El Mokhtar and Alfa Moya - and at least seven tombs.

-"The mausoleum doesn't exist anymore and the cemetery is as bare as a football pitch," local teacher Abdoulaye Boulahi said of the Mahmoud burial place.
+"The mausoleum doesn't exist anymore and the cemetery is as bare as a soccer pitch," local teacher Abdoulaye Boulahi said of the Mahmoud burial place.

 "There's about 30 of them breaking everything up with pick-axes and hoes.
 They've put their Kalashnikovs down by their side.
 These are shocking scenes for the people in Timbuktu," said Boulahi.